Going Green Can Sometimes Mean Going Crazy

 Get away from the just-for-now decision making.
 You need to make a permanent recycling plan.

-Recognize that you need to create a home for recycling items because this issue isn’t going to go away.
+Recognize that you need to create a home for recycling items because this issue is not going to go away.

 Think about adding trash cans, bins or under-the-counter pullouts to your kitchen for recycling.
 You may balk at that because all your cabinets are already full so how is it possible to add something else large to one?
 In your kitchen, you should keep the things handy that you do or use all the time.
 Recycling is most certainly a do-daily item.